qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 ![456](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/456.png)
 ![7](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/7.png)

 _**Congrats!
-You just installed Charles Proxy Certificate!
+You've just installed Charles Proxy Certificate!
 See the FAQ section for how to remove the Charles Proxy Certificate if you don't need it anymore**_
 ***

 ## Step 3.
-Create the Breakpoint
+Creating the Breakpoint

 _(This is where the fun begins!)_